trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 * :ref:`Firewall Manager`

-The rest of this chapter provides an overview of the SysAdm™ architecture, how to manage its secure connections, and how to use its built-in utilities.
+The rest of this chapter provides an overview of the SysAdm™ architecture, how to manage its secure connections, and how to use the client's built-in utilities.

+.. note:: Instructions for using the API in your own scripts can be found in the `SysAdm™ API Reference <http://api.sysadm.us/>`_.

 SysAdm™ Overview
 ================